ColorfulAIWave/ColorfulAIWave/README.md

 cd Frontend/client
 ```

-Install Node.js (version 22.* LTS version from https://nodejs.org/en) and also all the dependencies required for the project using following command:
+Install Node.js (version 22.\* LTS version from https://nodejs.org/en) and also all the dependencies required for the project using following command:

 ```
 npm install
+npm install -g serve
 ```

 The frontend requirements are now installed! 🎉